Alfresco/docs-alfresco/insight-engine/latest/config/replication/index.md

 ## Additional Solr configuration

-Any configuration changes related to the core schema and configuration, or any changes in <solr\_home>/conf must be made to all Solr instances.
+Any configuration changes related to the core schema and configuration, or any changes in <solr_home>/conf must be made to all Solr instances.
 Replication can be configured to manage the distribution of other core related configuration files.

 ## Solr master-slave reconfiguration
----

 There are additional master-slave configuration requirements for Solr, such as adding a slave server and promoting a slave server.

 ## Adding a slave server

-To add another slave server to an existing replication configuration, see [Configuring Solr slave](solr-replication-conf.md#slave).
+To add another slave server to an existing replication configuration, see [Configuring Solr slave](#Configuring-Solr-slave).

 ## Promoting a slave